DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/Timelines/description.md

 For information about all supported view types, refer to the [View Types](/Documentation/Guide/UI_Components/Scheduler/Views/View_Types/) help topic.

-In this demo, appointments are colored and grouped according to their resources.
-For information on how to configure resources and group appointments by them, view the following demos:
+This demo shows multiple calendars side-by-side (groups data by resources).
+For information on how to configure such a display, see the following demos:

 - [Resources](/Demos/WidgetsGallery/Demo/Scheduler/Resources/)
 - [Group Orientation](/Demos/WidgetsGallery/Demo/Scheduler/GroupOrientation/)